- Differentiate between neurons, nerves, and nervous systems

 - a peripheral nervous system (PNS) that collects information and sends commands, containing nerves that extend to and from the spinal cord and are divided into:

-- afferent nerves that collect sensory information from the body and transmit it to the CNS; afferent nerves are also sometimes called sensory nerves
+- afferent nerves (also called sensory nerves) which are composed of afferent neurons (also called sensory neurons) that collect sensory information from the body and transmit it to the CNS

-The brain is the part of the central nervous system that is contained in the cranial cavity of the skull.
+The brain is the part of the central nervous system that is contained in the skull.
 It floats in a fluid called cerebrospinal fluid (CSF), which is filtered from arterial blood.
-CSF acts as a cushion and shock absorber, and makes the brain neutrally boyant.
-Ependymal cells (remember those?) help circulate the CSF to distribute and exchange chemical substances throughout the brain and into the spinal cord.
-The ependymal cells line the fluid-filled cavities in the center of the brain, called ventricals, which also contains CSF.
+CSF acts as a cushion and shock absorber, and makes the brain neutrally buoyant.
+A specialized type of glial cells help circulate the CSF to distribute and exchange chemical substances throughout the brain and into the spinal cord.
+These glial cells line the fluid-filled cavities in the center of the brain, called ventricles, which also contains CSF.

-At the general anatomy level (shown above), the brain is organized with white matter (myelinated axons) toward the inside of the brain, and gray matter (unmyelinated axons and cell bodies) on the outside of the brain.
-Gray matter represents the information-processing centers of the brain, and white matter represents the networking between these processing centers.
-These processing centers include (but are not limited to!) the cerebrum and cerebral cortex, the diencephalon, the cerebellum, and the brain stem, further described below.
+At the general anatomy level (shown above), the brain is organized with white matter (myelinated axons) toward the inside of the brain, and gray matter (unmyelinated axons and cell bodies) on the outside of the brain:

 - The cerebellum (Latin for “little brain”) sits at the base of the brain on top of the brainstem.
 The cerebellum controls balance and aids in coordinating complex movements and learning new motor tasks.

 - The brainstem connects the rest of the brain with the spinal cord.
 Motor and sensory neurons extend through the brainstem allowing for the relay of signals between the brain and spinal cord.
-The brainstem controls several important functions of the body including alertness, arousal, breathing, blood pressure, digestion, heart rate, swallowing, walking, and sensory and motor information integration.
+The brainstem controls several important functions of the body that do not require conscious thought, including alertness, arousal, breathing, blood pressure, digestion, heart rate, swallowing, walking, and sensory and motor information integration.

-Each cortical hemisphere of the cerebrum contains regions called lobes that are involved in different functions, and include the frontal, parietal, temporal, and occipital lobes:
+Each hemisphere of the cerebrum contains regions called “lobes” that are involved in different functions:

 - The frontal lobe is located at the front of the brain, over the eyes.
-This lobe contains the olfactory bulb, which processes smells.
-The frontal lobe also contains the motor cortex, which is important for planning and implementing movement.
+This lobe contains the olfactory bulb, which processes smells, and the motor cortex, which is important for planning and implementing movement.
 Neurons in the frontal lobe also control cognitive functions like maintaining attention, speech, and decision-making, and parts of this area are involved in personality, socialization, and assessing risk.

 - The parietal lobe is located at the top of the brain.
-Neurons in the parietal lobe are involved in speech and also reading.
-Two of the parietal lobe’s main functions are processing somatosensation (touch sensations like pressure, pain, heat, cold) and processing proprioception (the sense of how parts of the body are oriented in space).
+Neurons in the parietal lobe are involved in speech and also reading, as well as processing somatosensation (touch sensations like pressure, pain, heat, cold) and processing proprioception (the sense of how parts of the body are oriented in space).

 - The occipital lobe is located at the back of the brain.
 It is primarily involved in vision: seeing, recognizing, and identifying the visual world.
-Sensory neurons transmit information from the eyes at the front of the skull to the occipital lobe at the back of the brain via the occipital nerve.
+The occipital nerve transmits sensory information from the eyes at the front of the skull to the occipital lobe at the back of the brain .

 - The temporal lobe is located at the base of the brain by your ears and is primarily involved in processing and interpreting sounds.
-It also contains the hippocampus (Greek for “seahorse”); a structure that processes memory formation and is critical for learning.
+It also contains the hippocampus, which processes memory formation and is critical for learning (more on learning and memory below).

-Compared to other vertebrates, mammals have exceptionally large brains for their body size.
+Compared to other vertebrates, mammals have very large brains for their body size.
 An entire alligator’s brain, for example, would fill about one and a half teaspoons.
 This increase in brain to body size ratio is especially pronounced in apes, whales, and dolphins.
-While this increase in overall brain size doubtlessly played a role in the evolution of complex behaviors unique to mammals, it does not tell the whole story.
-Scientists have found a relationship between the relatively high surface area of the cortex and the intelligence and complex social behaviors exhibited by some mammals.
-This increased surface area is due, in part, to increased folding of the cortical sheet (more sulci and gyri).
-For example, a rat cortex is very smooth with very few sulci and gyri.
-Cat and sheep cortices have more sulci and gyri.
-Chimps, humans, and dolphins have even more.
+In addition, scientists have found a relationship between the relatively high surface area of the cortex and the intelligence and complex social behaviors exhibited by some mammals.
+This increased surface area is due, in part, to increased folding (“hills and valleys”) of the frontal cortex; a rat cortex has less folding than a cat cortex, which has less folding than a primate or dolphin cortex.

 This video provides a summary of the functions of different parts of the vertebrate brain (watch the first four minutes):